ethancjackson/CS2212B-2017/docs/STAGE1.md

 > Controller classes are responsible for responding to user actions.
 When a user interacts with the UI, a Controller class will typically respond to the user action and update the Model level accordingly.
 For example, suppose a user has purchased multiple stocks and wants to track their price changes over a period of 30 days.
 A Controller class will receive this information from UI components and use corresponding Model classes to store the new information in the database.

 Again, at this Stage of your project you do not need to model classes for your UI.
 You should, however, model classes that will *respond* to your UI, as well as the classes that will perform computations, call APIs, and interact with your database.

+To generate your diagrams, you can find an abundance of software online to help such as [UML Designer for Eclipse}(https://marketplace.eclipse.org/content/uml-designer).
+You can use any software you like as long as the diagram is clean and easy to follow.
+[Here is an example] of an acceptable-looking diagram from 2 years ago.